temple-technology/fastify-scaling-test/docs/LOAD_TEST_CONFIGURATION.md

 **Impact on load testing**: Higher values reduce connection establishment overhead but increase memory usage per child process.

+#### `PGPOOL_RESERVED_CONNECTIONS="10"`
+**What it does**: Reserves 10 connection slots for superuser connections when at capacity.

+**Technical explanation**: Even when all 800 child processes are busy, 10 slots remain available for administrative database connections.

+**Simple explanation**: Similar to keeping 10 VIP phone lines always available for emergency calls, even when all regular lines are busy.

+**Impact on load testing**: Ensures admin access for monitoring and emergency intervention during overload situations.

 ### Connection Lifecycle Management

 #### `PGPOOL_CLIENT_IDLE_LIMIT="600"`